Skin wrinkles and blemishes

 - Possible complications (the deeper the procedure, the higher the risk of complications, such as infection)

-- How long the benefits will last
+- How long the benefits will last (deeper peels tend to have longer lasting results)

-- Postoperative care is important so get detailed instructions
+- Postoperative care is important, so get detailed instructions

 Your age also determines which procedure is suitable: